China's Ai Weiwei launches musical career with heavy metal "Dumbass" single

 “There was one thing I thought was interesting.
 When I was detained, there was a paramilitary officer standing there very seriously watching me, and he asked me quietly if I could sing a song,” Ai told Reuters at his home in northeastern Beijing.

-“At the time I felt extremely frustrated, because I felt terrible, and I realized that in a situation like that, these guards felt just like me, they wanted to hear songs,” he said.
+“At the time I felt extremely frustrated, because I felt terrible, and I realised that in a situation like that, these guards felt just like me, they wanted to hear songs,” he said.

 The video features Ai having his head and signature beard shaved by his son, and appearing in lipstick and a dress.